-The Istanbul skyline – punctuated with domes, minarets and skyscrapers.
-The endless, crystal clear seas of the Turquoise coast, the otherworldly valleys and cave dwellings of Cappadocia …this is an epic of the adventure of a nation.
+Turkey: the Istanbul skyline – punctuated with domes, minarets and skyscrapers.
+The endless, crystal clear seas of the Turquoise Coast, the otherworldly valleys and cave dwellings of Cappadocia … this is an epic adventure of a nation.

 Turkey has 17 UNESCO World Heritage Sites, 40 national parks, 189 nature parks, 31 nature preserve areas, 80 wildlife protection areas and 109 nature monuments.
 Encircled by the sea on three sides, it has 8,000km of coastline and the longest beach is 18 kms.
 The country is also home to two of the Seven Wonders of the Ancient World: the ruins of the Mausoleum of Maussollos in Halicarnassus and the Temple of Artemis in Ephesus.